-The following table sets forth certain information regarding the ownership of the common and preferred stock of the Company as of December [], 2013, by: (i) each current director; (ii) each of our named executive officers; (iii) all of our executive officers and directors as a group; and (iv) all those known by us to be beneficial owners of more than 5% of our common stock.
-None of our executive officers or directors own shares of our 7.125% Series 2016 Term Preferred Stock, or Term Preferred Stock, and, to our knowledge, no person beneficially owns more than 5% of our Term Preferred Stock.
+The following table sets forth certain information regarding the ownership of the common and preferred stock of the Company as of December [], 2014, by: (i) each current director; (ii) each of our named executive officers; (iii) all of our executive officers and directors as a group; and (iv) all those known by us to be beneficial owners of more than 5% of our common stock.
+None of our executive officers or directors own shares of our 6.75% Series 2021 Term Preferred Stock ("Term Preferred Stock"), and, to our knowledge, no person beneficially owns more than 5% of our Term Preferred Stock.
 Except as otherwise noted, the address of the individuals below is c/o Gladstone Capital Corporation, 1521 Westbranch Drive, Suite 100, McLean, VA 22102.
-As of December [], 2013, no independent director (or his/her immediate family members) owned securities of our Adviser.
+As of December [], 2014, no independent director (or his/her immediate family members) owned securities of our Adviser.

-Beneficial Ownership of Common Stock (1)(2) Number of Percent Common of Name and Address Shares Total Directors: David Gladstone Terry Lee Brubaker Paul W. Adelgren David A.R.
-Dullum Terry Earhart Michela A. English John H. Outland Anthony W. Parker John D. Reilly Named Executive Officers (that are not also Directors): Melissa Morrison All executive officers and directors as a group (11 persons)

-- Less than 1%
+Beneficial Ownership of Common Stock (1)(2)

+Number of Common Number of Preferred Percent of

+Name and Address Shares Shares Total

+Directors:

+David Gladstone

+Terry Lee Brubaker

+Paul W. Adelgren

+David A.R.
+Dullum

+Michela A. English

+John H. Outland

+Anthony W. Parker

+Walter H. Wilkinson, Jr.

+Named Executive Officers (that are not also Directors):

+Robert L. Marcotte

+Melissa Morrison

+All executive officers and directors as a group (9 persons)

+[Less than 1%]

 - (1) This table is based upon information supplied by executive officers, directors and principal stockholders.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and sole investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on [shares of common stock outstanding on December [], 2013.
-No executive officers or directors held shares of our preferred stock as of December [], 2013, nor was anyone a principal stockholder of our preferred stock on such date.
-Ownership calculated in accordance with Rule 13d-3 of the 1934 Act.
+Applicable percentages are based on [] shares of common stock outstanding on December [], 2014.
+No executive officers or directors held shares of our preferred stock as of December [], 2014, nor was anyone a principal stockholder of our preferred stock on such date. - (2) Ownership calculated in accordance with Rule 13d-3 of the 1934 Act.

-- (2)

-The following table sets forth, as of December [], 2013, the dollar range of equity securities that are beneficially owned by each of our directors in the Company and in both the Company and Gladstone Investment Corporation in the aggregate.
+The following table sets forth, as of December [], 2014, the dollar range of equity securities that are beneficially owned by each of our directors in the Company and in both the Company and Gladstone Investment Corporation in the aggregate.
 Gladstone Investment Corporation is our affiliate and a business development company that is also externally managed by our Adviser.

 Aggregate Dollar Range of Equity Securities

 Dollar Range of Equity Securities of in All Funds Overseen

 the Company Owned by or to be Overseen by Director or

-Name Directors or Nominees (1)(2) Nominee in Family of Investment Companies(1)(2)
+Name Directors or Nominees (1)(2) Nominee in Family of Investment Companies (1)(2)

 Interested Directors:

 David Gladstone

 Terry Lee Brubaker

 David A.R.
 Dullum

-Name Dollar Range of Equity Securities of the Company Owned by Directors or Nominees (1)(2) Aggregate Dollar Range of Equity Securities in All Funds Overseen or to be Overseen by Director or Nominee in Family of Investment Companies(1)(2)
+Name Dollar Range of Equity Securities of the Company Owned by Directors or Nominees (1)(2) Aggregate Donar Range of Equity Securities in All Funds Overseen or to be Overseen by Director or Nominee in Family of Investment Companies (1)(2)

 Independent Directors:

 Paul W. Adelgren

-Terry Earhart

 Michela A. English

 John H. Outland

 Anthony W. Parker

-John D. Reilly
+Walter H. Wilkinson, Jr.